nickesc/PhotogrammetryVideoInstructions/README.md

 > The photogrammetry software works by triangulating the
 > points from the different angles in each frame of the
 > video.
-The more texture and edges the object has, the
+The more texture, edges and patterns the object
-> more information the software gets to work with.
+> has, the more information the software gets to work with.

-Examples of good objects:
+> #### Some good objects:
+>
 > ![Artichoke](img/artichoke.png)
 > ![Hydrant](img/hydrant.png)
 > ![Drill](img/drill.png)